-If you are chronically or seriously under matched, you will not be eligible to receive advance payments for the remainder of the current Budget Period, and possibly for subsequent Budget Periods as well.
-If you are under matched at the end of a Budget Period, you will be required to remit to SBA all Federal funds you received but were unable to match.
+If you are chronically or seriously under matched, You will not be eligible to receive reimbursement payments for the remainder of the current Budget Period, and possibly for subsequent budget periods.
+If you are under matched at the end of a budget period, you will be required to remit to SBA all Federal funds you received but were unable to match.
 Furthermore, if you fail to meet your match requirement, SBA may withhold payment, decline to exercise option periods, or take such other enforcement action as it deems appropriate.
-For additional guidance regarding enforcement actions under this Award, see Part III (A)(19) above.
+For additional guidance regarding enforcement actions under this Award, see Part III (A)(18) above.